 Did the coppers not pay the man enough to see a healer?
 Thaddeus dropped the light spell long enough to cast a cleansing spell through the air.
 He did not want to catch whatever the investigator had, being confined in a small area with all his germs.

 Naught seemed temporarily cowed by the flicker of the light and the feel of sterilization magic rushing past him, but recovered quickly.
-“I’ve told you plenty I didn’t ‘ave to, and look where ‘cooperation’s’ gotten me.”
+“I’ve told you plenty I didn’t ‘ave to, and look where all that cooperation’s gotten me.”
 Naught turned his head and spat on the floor.
-Disgusting.

 Kuchen was coughing too hard to retort, but he sent his best glare over the top of his handkerchief.